Connecting People with Purpose

 Volunteers staff the computer lab and work with individuals in need of computer support.

 The Micah Center believes in creating a compassionate environment where all can come and find a sense of belonging.
 Combining rigorous programming with a drop-in center feel, the Micah Center aims to meet individuals right where they’re at and provide all of the resources and support to assist in their transition to independent housing.

 In 2014 the shelter introduced the Guest Internship program after recognizing that guests were putting forth tremendous effort to secure employment and work towards goals but were facing significant barriers in the process.
 While conducting a needs assessment, shelter staff also learned that guests struggled to transition from a supportive living environment at St. John’s Shelter to complete independence.

-The guest internship program offers past guests of the shelter an opportunity to apply for one of five one-year job coaching placements within the ministries of St. John’s Homeless Shelter and The Micah Center.
+The guest internship program offers past guests of the shelter an opportunity to apply for one of five one-year job coaching placements within the St. John’s Ministries.
 Guests become paid employees of the shelter while receiving ongoing case management services, access to food and clothing and housing assistance.

 Goals of the program include:

 - Increased job skills

 - Recent work history

 If a guest successfully completes the guest internship program, they are then eligible to apply for a support staff position the following shelter season.
 Case management is actively assisting interns in applying for and establishing permanent employment at a local organization as well.